troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 * --content-rating-order=s
 Use a specific content rating order based on rating agency.
 For example "MPAA,VCHIP" will prefer those to all other rating systems.
 This is useful since many movies have multiple ratings but many systems only take the first content rating.
+The default is based on US ratings, with fallbacks to other countries.
 * --use-category-for-keyword
 Instead of outputting keyword tags, output category tags instead.
 Useful for programs that cannot parse keywords.
 * --update-description-with-all